 \This testimony is based on research that was supported by grant 030561 from the Robert Wood Johnson Foundation's Changes in Health Care Financing and Organizations program.
 Some of that research was done in collaboration with Paul J. Feldstein and Bruce A. Strombom.

-My research using data from the UC program is summarized in several published articles offered to roughly 30,000 retirees, of whom about half are covered by Medicare.
+&lt;sup>1My research using data from the UC program is summarized in several published articles (Buchmueller and Feldstein 1996, 1997; Buchmueller 1998, 2000; Strombom, Buchmueller and Feldstein 2001).